pnp/blog/content/post/power-platform-extensibility/PowerAutomate.md

 Read more: [Formulas](https://learn.microsoft.com/en-us/power-platform/power-fx/formula-reference-overview)

-**Description**: Formulas combine many elements, for example:
+Formulas combine many elements, for example:

 - **Functions:** take parameters, perform an operation, and return a value.
 Functions are modeled after Microsoft Excel functions.
 Some functions have side effects, such as `SubmitForm`, which are appropriate only in a [behavior formula](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/working-with-formulas-in-depth) such as `Button.OnSelect`.
 - **Signals** return information about the environment.
 For example, [Location](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/signals) returns the device's current GPS coordinates.
 Signals don't take parameters or have side effects.
 - **Enumerations** return a pre-defined constant value.
 For example, [Color](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-colors) is an enumeration that has pre-defined values for `Color.Red`, `Color.Blue`, and so forth.
 - **Named operators**, such as [ThisItem](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#thisitem-thisrecord-and-as-operators) and [Self](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/operators#self-and-parent-operator), provide access to information from within a container.

+### Constraints and limitations

-**Constraints and limitations**:   Not all  functions area available in all Power Platform components.
+  Not all  functions area available in all Power Platform components.
 For example [regular  expressions](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-ismatch) like  `IsMatch`,  `Match`, and `MatchAll`  are available in both, Canvas and Model-driven apps but  **not in Power Automate.**

 ## Low-code Plug-ins using Power Fx

 Read more: [Low-code  Plug-ins](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant)

-**Description**:  With the low-code plug-ins, you can create plug-ins with minimal or no coding  required, and without the need for compiling solution and manual registration.
+ With the low-code plug-ins, you can create plug-ins with minimal or no coding  required, and without the need for compiling solution and manual registration.

 Low-code  plug-ins are stored within a Dataverse database and can be seamlessly  integrated into Power Apps and Power Automate.
 They are defined using the Power Fx expression language and can directly connect   with Dataverse business data and external data sources through Power Platform connectors.

 >**Idea**: You may use low-code plugins as a way  to execute [regular  expressions](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-ismatch) in Power Automate.

+### Constraints and limitations

-**Constraints and limitations**:   Low-code plug-ins are stored within a Dataverse database and are created using [Dataverse accelerator app](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant#prerequisites-for-creating-a-low-code-plug-in), which must be installed in the environment.
+  Low-code plug-ins are stored within a Dataverse database and are created using [Dataverse accelerator app](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant#prerequisites-for-creating-a-low-code-plug-in), which must be installed in the environment.
 All new environments have the Dataverse accelerator app automatically installed as of October 1st 2023.

 Use of low-code plugins in your solution requires Premium licenses.